Shenziger/vim-settings/readme.md

 - use tomorrow-night-bright color scheme
 - color preview for .css files
 - auto format markdown tables in table mode
-- auto choice randome colorscheme, use <leader>c can change the theme
+- auto choice random colorscheme, use `<leader>c` can change the theme

 ### Screenshots